sagemath/trac_to_gh/Issue 1601.md

 # Issue 1601: issue with noclobber and building sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1601

 Original creator: was